MrSleeps/pyHelialuxHomeAssistant/README.md

 Python library to control (and get information from) Juwel's Helialux Smart Controller.

-Modified to work with Home Assistant (tested with 2025.1), mostly just made the functions async.
+Modified from [moreteas](https://github.com/moretea/pyHelialux) original to work with Home Assistant (tested with 2025.1), mostly just made the functions async.

 Made to work with my [Juwel Helialux Home Assistant custom component](https://github.com/MrSleeps/Juwel-HeliaLux-Home-Assistant-Custom-Component).